gc120978levelup1/ss_LAMP_Docker/README.md

 ./ss check
 ```

-## If there are indication of running containers instances, shut it all down.
+## If there are indication of running containers instances, shut it all down using the command below.

 ```sh
 docker ps -aq | xargs docker stop | xargs docker rm